joelinnn/solidity-user-auth/README.md

-smart contract for user authentication
+# A simple smart contract for user authentication!